The songs of Georges Brassens with English translation

 LES CHÂTEAUX DE SABLE (Brassens) - MISTRAL GAGNANT (Renaud)

-Here are two songs sung by the famous French singer, Maxime le Forestier, on the theme of the transitory pleasures of childhood and youth.
+Here are two songs sung by the famous French musician and singer, Maxime le Forestier, on the sad realisation of the transitory nature of all human achievement.
 This precious experience disappears in a flash and its passing is imperceptible.

-The first song by Brassens suggests an unseen epic dimension behind ordinary human life, which is the inevitably destructive wheel of history.
-Although he was happy with this poem, Brassens never set it to music.
-Here, Le Forestier is singing the melody written for the song by Jean Bertola.
+Although he was happy with this poem, Brassens himself never set it to music.
+Here, it is Le Forestier singing the melody written for the song by Jean Bertola.

 In the second song from 1998, “Mistral Gagnant”, Le Forestier, sings a duet with the beautiful Vanessa Paradis.
 The lyrics of this song are by the French singer- song writer, Renaud.
 As well as individual memories, Renaud lists the specific objects which formed part of the magic world of his 1950 -1960 childhood, which time, the assassin, stole away.